Brendan McNally

-John Brendan McNally (22 January 1935 — 6 July 2011), known as Brendan McNally, was an Irish professional footballer who played as a defender.
+John Brendan McNally (22 January 1935 — 6 July 2011) was an Irish professional footballer who played as a defender.

 Career

 Born in Dublin, McNally first played football for a small local club, St. Finbarrs.
 As a schoolboy he was selected to play for Ireland against England in a schoolboy international, scoring one of Ireland's goals as they went down 3–2.